-It’s Pumpkin Spice Season ( wink) and I’m trying to convince myself it is autumn and just like my Pinterest board, “Pumpkin Spice Everything”, I can’t wait any longer. to fill up.
+It’s Pumpkin Spice Season and I’m trying to convince myself it is autumn.
+I’m filling my Pinterest board with “Pumpkin Spice Everything”.
 I choose to ignore the ridiculous temperature today (high of 86 degrees Fahrenheit) and I acknowledge that Pumpkin Spice is Calling.
 Hot, warm, or cold, I’m on the hunt for the pumpkin spice holy grail….okay a little heavy on the drama there.
 I can go a bit overboard.
 But the leaves are falling ( well at least they should be) and pumpkin spice is calling! if you have a pumpkin spice recipe you would like me to try or to pin, please let me know! ( click HERE to contact me)

-I know you may be wondering why someone who has so many food restrictions can be so crazy about pumpkin spicy-ness.
-Well, fortunately, I can alter most recipes to suit my diet, and those that I can’t… well, I can share with you and you can share how yummy they are with me.
+I know you may be wondering why someone who has so many food restrictions can be so crazy about pumpkin “spicy-ness”.
+Well, fortunately, I can alter most recipes to suit my diet, and those that I can’t, I create and I can share them with you.

 I’m sharing a new low sugar and lactose-free pumpkin spice recipe with you today.
 I wish it was “Talk like a Pirate Day” ( yes it is a real thing)” because, ” arghhh me matey, I like me a bit of the pumpkin spice”. *If you are not on a restricted diet there are substitutions below.